oracle/graal/docs/tools/insight/Insight-Manual.md

 Hundred thousand prime numbers in 73 ms
 ```

-Then "tease" the system by observing each allocation of a new prime number slot, e.g., the call to `new Filter` constructor:
+Then "tease" the system by observing each allocation of a new prime number slot, for example, the call to `new Filter` constructor:

 ```js
 var sum = 0;